cinc-project/automate/components/docs-chef-io/content/automate/ha_upgrade_introduction.md

     sudo chef-automate bootstrap bundle unpack bootstrap.abb
     ```

-    - We don't recommend creating backups from the new cluster unless it has become the active cluster and receiving traffic from the clients/nodes.

-    - Stop all the services on all Automate and Chef Infra frontend nodes using the following command:
+    - Run the following command in bastion to get the ID of the backups:

     ```sh
-    systemctl stop chef-automate
-    ```

-    - Make sure both backup and restore cron are aligned.

-    - Run the following command in one of the Automate nodes to get the IDs of all the backups:

-    ```sh
     chef-automate backup list
     ```

-    - Configure the cron that triggers the `chef-automate backup restore` on one of the Chef Automate nodes.
+    -On Secondary Cluster Trigger restore command `chef-automate backup restore` on one of the Chef Automate nodes.

         - To run the restore command, you need the airgap bundle.
 Get the Automate HA airgap bundle from the location `/var/tmp/` in Automate instance.
 For example: `frontend-4.x.y.aib`.